The Asymptotic Statistics of Random Covering Surfaces: Background: representation theory of the symmetric group

-Let $S_{n}$ be the group of permutations of the set $[n]\eqdf\{1,\ldots,n\}$.
 In this section we give background on the complex representation theory of $S_{n}$ that will be used in the sequel.
 We follow the Vershik-Okounkov approach to the representation theory of $S_{n}$ developed in \cite{VershikOkounkov}.